alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-27-coercion-on-disbelief.md

 lang: en
 note: true
 locale: en
-excerpt: "If coercion is actually existent, then the apparent declaration of disbelief is tolerated on condition that a person's heart is assured of faith"
+summary: "If coercion is actually existent, then the apparent declaration of disbelief is tolerated on condition that a person's heart is assured of faith"
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz Ibn Baz